grybiena/ps-webdev-template/README.md

 A simple starting point for making a purescript web app with Halogen.

-The python development server watches `./src` for changes, recompiles `index.js` when the files change, and notifies the app via websocket triggering a reload of the page.
+The python development server watches `./src` for changes, recompiles `index.js` when the files change, and notifies the app via websocket to trigger a reload of the page.